City-of-Helsinki/haitaton-ui/README.md

 processes variables mentioned in `.env`.
 If there's no value for a variable in the environment, the default value from `.env` is used.

+### Login method

+Haitaton supports either Helsinki AD or Suomi.fi identification for logging in.
+Currently only just one at a time.
+This is controlled by the `REACT_APP_OIDC_CLIENT_ID` environment variable.
+To change the identification method in the local environment, edit the `.env` -file.

+- For Helsinki AD (default):
+  `REACT_APP_OIDC_CLIENT_ID: 'haitaton-admin-ui-dev'`
+- For Suomi.fi:
+  `REACT_APP_OIDC_CLIENT_ID: 'haitaton-ui-dev'`

+Then either rebuild the docker container or run `yarn update-runtime-env` as discussed above.

+All cloud instances use Helsinki AD identification for now.

 ## API mocking

 `yarn start-msw` runs the app in development mode using MSW (Mock Service Worker)